-Localizing the medieval mikveh and other structural remains is is appealing and part of the whole approach towards ShUM, but within the frame of the UNESCO application this is not the first aim.
+Localizing the medieval mikveh and other structural remains is is appealing and part of the whole approach towards ShUM, but within the frame of the UNESCO application this is not a priority.

-In 1926, exceptional newly discovered gravestones were combined to form a monument cemetery, to enable visibility of the heritage site.
 The oldest gravestone originates from 1049 and recalls Jehuda ben Schneor.
 Other gravestones honor the scholars Gerschom ben Jehudah and Meschullam ben Kalonymos the Great.
-Since the 1980s, several of the oldest gravestones have been on display at the State Museum Mainz, with permission from the Jewish community.
+Since the 1980s, several of the oldest gravestones have been on display at the State Museum Mainz, with permission from the Jewish Community Mainz.

-The Judensand as a Memorial cemetery makes it visible, how important Magenza was and still is: such a Memorial Cemetery is outstanding and unique in the Jewish World.
-During the course of the World Heritage application and beyond, the cemetery »Judensand« will continue to be assessed and researched, and conceptual plans for conservation measures will be developed.
-In the State Museum Mainz the Judaica-department will have an increased focus on ShUM in the future.
+The Memorial Cemetery makes it visible, how important Magenza was and still is: such a place and space is outstanding and unique in the Jewish World.
+During the course of the World Heritage application and beyond, the cemetery »Judensand« in its whole will continue to be assessed and researched, and conceptual plans for conservation measures will be developed.
+In the State Museum Mainz the Judaica-Department will have an increased focus on ShUM in the future.
 Regarding World Heritage Status the Cemetery in Mainz is the only remaining monument, and it is of unique importance.

-ShUM and the future: the New Synagogue in Mainz
+ShUM roots in the future: the New Synagogue in Mainz

 In Mainz the spectacular synagogue construction of architect Manuel Herz was officially opened in 2010.
 In his language of form Herz metaphorically took up both the ShUM-wisdom as well as the teachings of the Gerschom ben Jehuda.
 Gershom ben Jehuda, also referred to as Meor ha-Gola, “light of exile” (around 960 in Metz - 1028 in Mainz).
 He was one of the most famous Talmud teachers of his era and formative for the Jewish legal discussion.